zero-to-mastery/breads-server/CONTRIBUTING.md

 4. If everything runs correctly, your pull request will be merged into `master`.

+## This project uses the Creative Commons Attribution 4.0 International License

+When you submit code changes, your submissions are understood to be under the same CC License that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests: